How to Use The London Tube Like a PRO!

 Getting to and from Heathrow Airport

-It is really easy to get to/from Heathrow Airport.There are two options, depending on your budget and patience.
+It is really easy to get to and from Heathrow Airport.There are two options, depending on your budget and patience.

-The Heathrow Express is the fastest and most expensive at £32.
-It takes only 15 minutes to get from the Airport to Paddington Station.
+The Heathrow Express is the fastest and the most expensive at £25.
+It takes only 15 minutes to get from Heathrow Airport to Paddington Station.

-The regular tube is much cheaper (£5.60) but takes much longer (1 hour to get to/from King’s Cross).
-The two tube lines that go Heathrow Airport include:
+The regular tube is much cheaper but takes much longer (1 hour to get to/from King’s Cross).
+The two tube lines that go to Heathrow Airport include:

 • The Elizabeth Line (purple)